About the territory

 The status and trends of the main EU-listed habitats in Gibraltar have been determined through two classification exercises carried out in 2007 and 2013 respectively.
 These were carried out in-line with the requirements of the EU Habitats Directive.
 In line with this Directive, there is continued habitat surveillance and data management.
 Specific assessments of marine biodiversity have been carried out in line with the requirements of the Marine Strategy Framework Directive.
 There is also surveillance monitoring of the Marine Special Area of Conservation.

-L-R: Dwarf fan palm Chamaerops humilis in the Gibraltar Nature Reserve; View north along the Rock towards Spain.
+L-R: Dwarf fan palm Chamaerops humilis; View north along the Rock towards Spain.

 Policy and legislation